 2) Hard Plastic.
 If you want a toy that’s a bit more *ahem* rigid, then hard plastic may be a good fit.
 While silicone toys are solid, they can have a bit of that flexy, cushy feel.
 Toys made of hard plastic also tend to be less expensive.
 In other words, they’re good for exploring exactly what you like in a toy before investing in something more long-term.
 This is the one I recommend, which also happens to be a great first-timer’s toy!
 Note:please make sure your toy doesn’t have any seams except where you would put the batteries in (aka the part that doesn’t actually go inside you).
 Seams = breeding ground for all sorts of nasties like bacteria.

 3) Stainless Steel and Aluminum.
 Lastly, metal!
 Stainless steel is preferable since some people can have less than happy reactions to aluminum.
 Metal lends itself to some serious temperature play minus the fear of breakage that you might have for the glass.
 They also make for some seriously beautiful centerpieces and useful paperweights.
 Many people also love the super smooth feel of these toys.
-I wish this one re-chargable but, alas, its still a great and affordable option.
+This one is a longterm fan favorite.

 And with that, our tutorial on toys is done…for now!
 You never know when I’ll be inspired to share Adult Toys 201! 😉